mltmyr/AM-stack/README.md

 * Build with platform appropriate tool.
 MVSC on windows.
 Usually makefile on linux.

 **Only tested with MVSC and CL compiler!!
 Changes to the CMakelists.txt may be required for other platforms.**

+**Important!
+Some small changes to the libslic3r source files must be done in order to be able to compile. 'and' must be changes to '&&'. '_1' must be changed to 'boost::placeholder::_1' and '#include <boost/placeholder.hpp>' have to be appended to the same files.**